NxSys/library.clients-brex/README.md

   <br />
 </div>

-This is a SDK to allow PHP applications to quickly use the Brex [REST API](https://developer.brex.com/) to accomplish all common banking tasks available from the API.
+This is an SDK to allow PHP applications to quickly use the Brex [REST API](https://developer.brex.com/) to accomplish all common banking tasks available from the API.
 Through [code generation](https://jane.readthedocs.io/en/latest) we currently support full API coverage.

 You will, of course, [need to be a Brex client](https://www.brex.com/sales) to get any use from this library.

 CAUTION: This is financial software.
 The nature of the Brex API means that most usage will involve dealing with highly sensitive financial data and/or money transfers.
 You are entirely responsible for ensuring that proper security measures are implemented to protect your property (money and information).
-Please observe the [LICENSE](LICENSE.txt) (and its *disclaimer*) and thoroughly understand [SECURITY](SECURITY.md) (and the limitations of this implementation).
+Please observe the [LICENSE](LICENSE.txt) (and its *disclaimer*), and thoroughly understand [SECURITY](SECURITY.md) (and the limitations of this implementation).